pradeep-kumar8/Power-BI/BUSA/README.md

 # Business User Service Availability Dashboard Using Power BI
 ## Table of Contents
-Project Objective
+1. Project Objective
-Dataset Description
+2. Dataset Description
-Preparing Data for Analysis
+3. Preparing Data for Analysis
-Visualizations
+4. Visualizations
-Project Insights
+5. Project Insights
-Project Objective
 The objective of this dashboard is to monitor the business user service availability, specifically focusing on tracking no-shows, planned and unplanned leaves, and attrition.
 This dashboard provides a detailed breakdown of service availability, identifying trends across regions, sites, and managers, as well as offering insights into reasons for no-shows.
 It enables stakeholders to make data-driven decisions to improve service availability and optimize workforce management.

 ## Dataset Description